Rajas Poblanas Crapes

 "Rajas con Crema" is one of my favorite dishes growing up, it is not only creamy and delicious in flavor, but it can be used as a filling for enchiladas, crepes or anything you can think of, it also can be used as a side-dish or top any other dish as salsa since they carry a mild hint of spice.

-It is very popular in Mexico, particularly in the central and southern parts of the country.
-It is one of the dishes most commonly served during taquizas (taco parties)
+It is a dish very popular in Mexico, particularly in the central and southern parts of the country and it is one of the dishes most commonly served during taquizas (taco parties)

 2 pounds fresh large poblano chiles

 1 onion, quartered, cut crosswise into 1/4-inch slices